-Fischgrund et al. (2018) report on a Food and Drug Administration approved Investigational Device Exemption randomized control trial (RCT).
-A total of 225 patients with CLBP were included wih a mean age of 47 (range 25-69).
-The baseline Oswestry Disability Index (ODI) was 42; patients had either Type I or Type II Modic changes of the vertebral bodies.
-Preoperative evaluation took place at two and six weeks - postoperative evaluation was performed at three, six, and 12 months.
-Improvement in ODI at three months following surgery was noted in 75.6% of patients as compared to sham treated controls (55.3%).3
+Fischgrund et al. (2018) report on an U.S. Food and Drug Administration-approved Investigational Device Exemption randomized control trial (RCT).
+A total of 225 patients with chronic lower back pain (CLBP) were included with a mean age of 47 years (range 25-69).
+The baseline Oswestry Disability Index (ODI) was 42.
+Patients had either Type I or Type II Modic changes of the vertebral bodies.
+Preoperative evaluation took place at 2 and 6 weeks - postoperative evaluation was performed at 3, 6, and 12 months.
+Improvement in ODI at 3 months following surgery was noted in 75.6% of patients as compared to sham-treated controls (55.3%).3

-Fischgrund et al. (2020) report on a RCT of 117 patients that had positive long-term outcomes following BVN ablation.
-At five year follow-up, the mean ODI score decreased by 25.95 points (42.81 to 16.86).
-A total of 66% of patients report a reduction in pain of >50%; 47% report a >75% reduction; and 34% report complete pain resolution.5
+Fischgrund et al. (2020) report on an RCT of 117 patients who had positive long-term outcomes following BVN ablation.
+At a 5-year follow-up, the mean ODI score decreased by 25.95 points (42.81 to 16.86).
+A total of 66% of patients report a reduction in pain greater than 50%; 47% report a greater than 75% reduction; and 34% report complete pain resolution.